THOMASELOVE/500-classes-2025/class12/README.md

 3. Logan Harper "Steroid use and development of diabetes and weight change in a prospective international survey" [Abstract](pdf/Logan_Abstract.pdf)
 4. Catherine Hassett "Impact of Antihypertensive Therapy on Hematoma Expansion in Acute Intracerebral Hemorrhage" [Abstract](pdf/Catherine_Abstract.pdf)

+Slides for these presentations are posted to our Shared Drive.

 ## Evaluation Form

 The evaluation form for today's presentations will be found at <https://bit.ly/500-projects-class-12>.